Data Source Management

 - Owners: Those who create and manage new data sources and their users, documentation, Data Dictionaries, and queries.
 They are also capable of ingesting data into their data sources as well as adding ingest users (if their data source is object-backed).

 - Ingest: Those who are responsible for ingesting data for the data source.
 This role only applies to object-backed data sources (since query-backed data sources are ingested automatically).
-Ingest users cannot access any data once it's inside Immuta, but they are able to verify if their data was successfully ingested or not.
+Ingest users cannot access any data once it is inside Immuta, but they are able to verify if their data was successfully ingested or not.

 Data Source Types